nija/hb-chatty/README.md

 # Chatty

 Chatty is a web app, created by Nija Mashruwala, which is used to chat with other users and an interactive chat bot.
-It is designed to mimic most enterprise production web services.
+It is architected to mimic most enterprise production web microservices.

 Learn more about the developer [here](https://www.linkedin.com/in/nmashruwala).